-Fluidigm Corporation (we or us) was incorporated in the State of California in May 1999, to commercialize microfluidic technology initially developed at the California Institute of Technology.
+Fluidigm Corporation (we, our, or us) was incorporated in the State of California in May 1999, to commercialize microfluidic technology initially developed at the California Institute of Technology.
 In July 2007, we were reincorporated in Delaware.
 Our headquarters are located in South San Francisco, California.
-We develop, manufacture and market microfluidic systems consisting of instruments, including aftermarket instruments and services, and consumables, including chips, assays and other reagents, to leading academic institutions, diagnostic laboratories, and pharmaceutical, biotechnology and agricultural biotechnology (Ag-Bio) companies.
-Our proprietary microfluidic systems are designed to simplify experimental workflow, increase throughput, reduce costs and provide quality data.
+We develop, manufacture, and market microfluidic systems to academic institutions, clinical laboratories, and pharmaceutical, biotechnology, and agricultural biotechnology (Ag-Bio) companies in growth markets, such as single-cell genomics, applied genotyping, and sample preparation for targeted resequencing.
+Our proprietary microfluidic systems consist of instruments and consumables, including integrated fluidic circuits (IFCs) for nucleic acid analysis, and three families of assay chemistries.
+These systems are designed to simplify experimental workflow, increase throughput, reduce costs and provide quality data.